HaMerotz LaMillion 7: Leg 10 (Nepal → China)

-For this season's final Double Battle, one member of each team had to stand between two walls on pegs.
+For this season's final Duel, one member of each team had to stand between two walls on pegs.
 Alternating turns, the other member from each team had to spin a Bingo cage to dispense a ball containing instructions of where their partner had to move their hands or feet much like the game Twister.
-The first team to lose two rounds by falling twice would lose the Double Battle and had to wait for another team, while their opponents would receive their next clue.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The first team to lose two rounds by falling twice would lose the Duel and had to wait for another team, while their opponents would receive their next clue.
+The team that lost the final Duel had to wait out a 15-minute penalty.